 The name “Mati” literally means “Horse’s Hoof” and the temple was so-named because it houses the hoof-prints of a celestial horse.
 According to legend, as this horse descended from heaven to the mortal world, it landed on a rock with such force that it imprinted its hoof-prints onto it.
 This mythical rock has been preserved to this day and can still be found within the sacred Mati Hall.
 The actual name of the complex is Puguang Temple, as it was renamed during the Ming Dynasty (1368-1644), but the fabled hoof-prints are so integral to its reputation that most people still refer to it by its equine-inspired name.
 After all, when it comes to sacred animals, you better not horse around!

-In terms of artistic value, the Jinta Temple is widely regarded to be the most magnificent, as it features a stunning statue of an Apsara, a female spirit associated with clouds and water in Buddhist mythology.
-It is over 60 metres (196 ft.) above ground, on a cliff-face that is 15 kilometres (9 mi) away from Mati Temple.
+Unlike the other sections of the temple, it is important to note that the Jinta Temple is separate from the main temple complex and is actually about 15 kilometres (9 mi) away from Mati Temple.
+While this section of the temple is quite small, it is known for its statue of an Apsara, a female spirit associated with clouds and water in Buddhist mythology.
+It is also embedded on the cliff-face over 60 metres (196 ft.) above ground.
 To put that into perspective, it is so high off the ground that you could fit the White House under it three times over!
 Alongside the statue of the Apsara, the temple boasts over two dozen statues of various deity figures such as Buddhas and bodhisattvas.

 With the snow-capped Qilian Mountains behind and the jade-hued grasslands stretching out in front, the scenery surrounding the Mati Temple is unparalleled in its natural beauty.
 It rests just outside of a small village that is also conveniently named Mati.
 It seems those hoof-prints really made their mark after all!
 Since the village is populated primarily by members of the Yugur ethnic minority, visitors to the area are also welcome to indulge in a few Yugur customs.
 From enjoying a cup of pure chang, a locally brewed wine made from barley, to sampling sumptuous chunks of traditional stewed lamb, you won’t want to miss out on a chance to connect with these gentle, nomadic people.
 If you want to extend your stay, you can even spend a few days in one of their yurts and take part in a few horse rides.
 Just don’t walk behind the horses, or you may end up with a sacred hoof-print on your head!